dmattek/shiny-freeclust/README.md

 #### Data format

 Users can upload a text file in a wide CSV format: samples and measurements/features should be arranged in columns and rows.
 The first column and the first row should contain names of samples and/or features, depending on the arrangement.
 The data can be transposed in the UI.
-An example file is in the *example-data* folder.
+Several example datasets are in the [example-data](example-data) folder.

 **Warning!** Depending on regional settings (i.e. *locale*), Excel might save the CSV file differently from the default setting where columns are separated by a comma and dot is used as a decimal separator.
 For example, a German locale would result in a CSV file with columns separated by a semicolon and decimal point signified by a comma.
 The app can account for such variations of the input format as well as the convention used to represent missing values, e.g. whether it is a character string “NA”, a dash “-“, or an empty space.